Pariatorn/xprv-gen/README.md

 ## Contributing

 Contributions are welcome!
+Please follow the development workflow:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run `make format` and `make lint`
+5. Ensure all tests pass with `make test`
-Please feel free to submit a Pull Request.
+6. Submit a Pull Request

 ## Support